-The following are extensive summaries of each of the current updates.
+The following is an extensive summary of each the current update.
 As your continued business partner, we are committed to keeping you informed of new and emerging issues.
 We are happy to discuss these issues with you further and their applicability to your organization.